European shares retreat after weak German data

 By Sudip Kar-Gupta

-on Monday after weak German economic data took the wind out of a
+after weak German economic data took the wind out of a rally

 The pan-European FTSEurofirst 300 index, which hit